 Many people are looking for their ancestor’s burial spots for genealogy or to honor the memory of their loved ones.
 But graves can be hard to find.
 Imagine arriving at a cemetery with hundreds of headstones and trying to find a particular one.
 It can be a daunting task.
 Your new Halloween family tradition can make it simple for others to find the final resting places of their loved ones.
 As you snap photos they will automatically be marked with a GPS location.

 To get started, simply download the BillionGraves app to your phone.
-It is so easy to use that anyone old enough to use a smartphone to take a picture can take document cemeteries.
+It is so easy to use that anyone old enough to use a smartphone to take a picture can document cemeteries.
 Before going to the cemetery check http://BillionGraves.com to see if your local cemetery has already been photographed.
 When you arrive at the cemetery, open the app, start with a gravestone at the end of a row, and click on “take pictures”.

 You’ll want to move any fall leaves or floral decorations out of the way if they are blocking important information.
 If there are headstones near each other that have the same last names you can click on the button in the corner of the screen that looks like a chain to link them.
 It’s fast – the other day I took nearly 300 photos in an hour.
 That’s a lot of ancestors!